 Here are three ways to increase the strength of an electromagnet:

-Have a look at a Maglev train in the picture below:
+Have a look at the Maglev train in the picture below:

 Electromagnets are used in Maglev trains.
-A computer system controls the current so the train floats 15cm above the track.
-The Maglev train is continually pulled forwards, because the electromagnets on the tracks are turned on when they are just in front of the train, so they attract the train.
-As the train moves, the next set of the electromagnets on the tracks is turned on and pulls the train in turn.
+A computer system controls the current so the train floats 15 cm above the track.
+The Maglev train is continually pulled forwards because the electromagnets on the tracks are turned on when they are just in front of the train, so they attract the train.
+As the train moves, the next set of electromagnets on the tracks is turned on and pulls the train in turn.